The Greater Fraternity

 of people with disabilities.
 To this day, Pi Kappa Phi remains as the only national fraternity to establish and maintain its own non-profit organization.
 Since 1977, members of Pi Kappa Phi have raised more than $10 million dollars

-in support of Push America and the disability community.
+in support of The Ability Experience and the disability community.